Gigahawk/sarugetchu_mm_patcher/ssmm-patcher/README.md

 Then run `nix-store --add-fixed sha256 mm.iso`

+## Differences between Japanese and Chinese version

+- Videos are different, mostly subtitled
+- Code is different, appears to be a newer revision or something?
+- All of DATA2 and DATA3 are identical, likely these contain 3d models etc. that don't change with language
+- A lot of DATA0 and DATA1 is different, likely these are things that contain text/images of text
+    - Some files are identical:
+        - `00ff15d2`: probably an unused `stage.51_XXX_bd.gz`
+        - `1fa8a5bf`: `package/mod310.tar.gz`
+        - `57ff733f`: no clue, maybe stage 59 bd?
+        - `63f4d7b2`: probably an unused `stage.57_XXX_bd.gz`
+        - `9560bc50`: `gz/stage.55_park_bd.gz`
+        - `b0ffcadb`: `system.gz`
+        - `b3534589`: no clue, probably a story related stage (non bd, maybe unused?)
+    - Some files are only present in the japanese version:
+        - `9315b91a`: no clue,
+        - `70dbb91a`: no clue, immediately follows `9315b91a`

 ## Index
 PDATA/DATA0.BIN and DATA2.BIN appear to be some kind of index file describing the contents of the bigger DATA1.BIN and DATA3.BIN respectively